cabal95/RockDevBooster/README.md

 > expect the instance size to be around 600MB.
 200MB of that is the transaction log from
 > initial Rock setup.
 A later version will include code to trim the log file each time
 > the instance is stopped.

+# Known Issues

+You may run into an issue with LocalDB not working at all.
+If so check your Event Log for the errors mentioned by this article: [https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance](https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance).